 On imaging, they are usually characterised as a large extr...

-EPH results from accumulation of blood in the extrapleural space where the overlying extrapleural fat is displaced centrally.
+Extrapleural haematomas result from the accumulation of blood in the extrapleural space where the overlying extrapleural fat i...

 Fat embolism syndrome (FES) is a rare clinical condition caused by circulating fat emboli leading to a multisystemic dysfunction.
 The classical clinical triad consists of: